Ms. DeVaney-Wilkes, (Ms. D.)

 ~ from The Prayer of Saint Francis

-My name is Suzanne DeVaney-Wilkes, but I'm better known as Ms. D. This is my thirty-eighth year of teaching, my thirtieth at Holy Cross.
+My name is Suzanne DeVaney-Wilkes, but I'm better known as Ms. D. This is my thirty-ninth year of teaching, my thirty-first at Holy Cross.
 Time flies when you're having fun!
 Most of these years have been spent teaching second grade.
 It's such an incredible year of growth for the children academically, socially, emotionally, and spiritually.
 I still have fond memories of being a second grader myself.
 My hope is that your child will feel the same way I do about this special year of elementary school.

 Students need a respectful, challenging classroom environment where they can feel comfortable and confident in their learning.
 Effective classroom management directly enhances the learning environment.
 Students who consistently demonstrate behaviors and attitudes that reflect the Schoolwide Learning Expectations (SLEs) become Busy Bee Self-Managers.
 The children really take these expectations to heart and do their best to become Busy Bees!

 Second graders who have been baptized have the opportunity to receive the sacraments of Reconciliation and Eucharist during the school year.
 Please contact Andrea Swanson, the parish Director of Religious Education, if you are interested in having your child participate in the parish program.
 This is an important mission of the parish to deepen the children's knowledge of Catholicism and put their faith into action.
 The children come with open minds and hearts in order to more fully participate in the Church, the Body of Christ.
 Even though I won't be teaching the weekend classess this year, I will offer support by planning with Mrs. Swanson and presenting faith-based lessons in the classroom.

 It's wonderful to be part of the Holy Cross community.
 It feels like a home away from home.

 Great is our Lord, vast in power, with wisdom beyond measure.

 Look what second graders are learning now . . .